mehrdadep/golang-aws-challenge/README.md

 ## Routes
 There are four final routes in this api as follows:
 1. `POST` on `/api/devices` will add a new device to database.
 Payload should be plain text (`JSON`).
-The api also check for duplicate serial numbers and prevent you from storing a device twice. `deviceModel` should be a valid `ID` of a model. you can get a valid `ID` of a model from part 2 of this section.
-The result of this call is an new id for new device.
-Remember this is a protected uri, so you have to set api key in `x-api-key` key of the header. `JSON` payload should be formated as follows:
+The api also checks for duplicate serial numbers and prevents you from storing a device twice. `deviceModel` should be a valid `ID` of a model. you can get a valid `ID` of a model from part 2 of this section.
+The result of this call is a new id for a new device.
+Remember this is a protected url, so you have to set api key in `x-api-key` key of the header. `JSON` payload should be formated as follows:
 ```
 {
 	"name": "Test name",